What a Whopper: Background

 Aspiring writer Jeremy Lloyd was working as a travelling salesman of rust-proof paint in the late 1950s when he wrote a story called "What a Whopper" about a Cockney youth who runs tours to see the Loch Ness monster.
 After delivering paint near Pinewood Studios, he pitched the script to studio chief Earl St John, who bought it.
 Songwriter and actor Trevor Peacock provided ideas for the story and has an uncredited cameo as a barrow-boy.
 The script was reworked by Terry Nation.
 It was the first full film screenplay by Nation, who had started out writing for Spike Milligan, who has a cameo.
-According to write Alwyn W. Turner What a Whopper displayed some of the strengths and flaws that would feature in Nation's subsequent television serials.
+According to writer Alwyn W. Turner What a Whopper displayed some of the strengths and flaws that would feature in Nation's subsequent television serials.
 Among the positives were his "ornate verbosity" (such as the postman's flowery description of the monster) and his tendency to add new complications at every opportunity, whereas the negatives included loose ends never being tied up (such as Tony's book disappearing from the story), and overt borrowing (such as the modern art parody being influenced by the recently released Tony Hancock film The Rebel).

+Release

+In its UK release Tthe film was paired in a programme with Pit of Darkness (1961).

 Reception

-Kinematograph Weekly said the film "started somewhat leisurely around the London suburbs, but is doing excellent provincial business."
+Kinematograph Weekly wrote that the film "started somewhat leisurely around the London suburbs, but is doing excellent provincial business."

 The Monthly Film Bulletin wrote: "The plot is engagingly dotty, but the film hasn't a sense of the larger lunacy and settles into an unsubtle British comedy routine ...
 Adam Faith, who has the face for drama, goes through the comedy motions amiably enough.
 But in the main the cast gets little help from the director, which probably explains why the old-timers with the experience dominate the show out of proportion to their importance.
 The Scottish locations are pleasing."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "Adam Faith stars in this whimsical tale about a struggling writer who fakes photographs of the Loch Ness monster and then heads for the Highlands to convince the locals so that they'll back his book.
 Just about every comedy stalwart you can think of crops up in support ... but the laughs are as elusive as Nessie."

-Faith's song, "The Time Has Come", featured in the film was successful in the United Kingdom which led to the film also having success.
-The film was paired in a programme with Pit of Darkness.